bgamari/mailman-archive-mapper/README.md

 based on order, but it doesn't currently do this.

 The script ignores any messages in the archive that aren't valid UTF-8.

+The script assumes that the date is contained in the first `<i>` tag in the HTML file.